Find answers to common questions

 Every jurisdiction has its own law on winners remaining anonymous.
 Some jurisdictions are required by law to provide the winner's name, city of residence, game won and prize amount to any third party that requests the information.
 Some jurisdictions allow winners to claim a prize as a trust or other legal entity thus allowing some anonymity from public disclosure of their information.
 Check with your lottery to see if taking a photo of the winner is required and what its rules are on prize claims.
 Regardless of how a prize is claimed, the person who purchased the winning ticket must be known to the lottery so officials can confirm you are eligible to play and to comply with other legal requirements.

-A Powerball jackpot winner may choose to the receive their prize in 30 annual payments or a one-time, lump-sum cash payment.
 The cash value option, in general, is the amount of money required to be in the jackpot prize pool, on the day of the drawing, to fund the estimated jackpot annuity prize.
 The advertised jackpot annuity and cash value are estimates until ticket sales are final, and for the annuity, until the Multi-State Lottery Association takes bids on the purchase of securities.
-Federal and jurisdictional income taxes apply to both jackpot prize options.
 Check with your lottery for its rules on how to claim a jackpot prize and the correct procedure for selecting the annuity or cash value option.

 If a jackpot winner dies before receiving all annual installments, the balance of the prize will be paid to the winner's estate.
 Upon receipt of a court order, annual prize payments will continue to be paid to the winner's heirs.
 Other provisions may also apply depending on the laws of the lottery paying the prize.